learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 ### config/environment.rb

-This file is used to set up our environment.
+When you start up an app, your app needs to know the order in which to load files.
+If you app uses gems, a lot of your code will depend on these external libraries.
+This means we'd want the gems to be loaded in our app _before_ our own code.
+If we loaded our code first, we'd get uninitialized constant errors or undefined variable or method errors.
+This load order matters.
+We can specify load information in `config/environment.rb` to configure our load path (or load order) so that nothing breaks.

 Here we specify which Bundler groups we want to load.
 The following code is used to load the `default` group (Anything not explicitly in a group, like `development` in your Gemfile), and the `development` group.

 **Place the following code in `config/environment.rb`:**